faiezyacob/nova-studio/README.md

 ### Image Generation Mode

 1. Select a LLM model from the dropdown (used for prompt enhancement)
-2. Choose a visual style (casual, professional, cinematic, anime, cgi)
+2. Choose a visual style (realistic, photography, cinematic, anime, cgi)
 3. Enter your image description in the text area
 4. Optionally click "Enhance Prompt" to improve your prompt using the LLM
 5. Press Enter or click "Generate" to create the image